 Organization and style of presentation

-Manuscripts must be written in English.
-Authors whose native language is not English are recommended to seek the advice of a native English speaker, if possible, before submitting their manuscripts.
-A language or editing service that we recommend is Peerwith.
+Manuscripts must be written in US English.
+Authors whose native language is not English are recommended to seek the advice of a native English speaker or English language service before submitting their manuscripts..

 Manuscripts should be double spaced throughout with wide margins (2.5cm or 1in), including the abstract and references.
 Every page of the manuscript, including the title page, references, tables, etc., should include a page number centered at the bottom.